pdeitel/PythonForProgrammers/README.md

-**NOTE:** If you're trying to run the RollDieDynamic.py script in Chapter 1 and the window does not appear, this is due to a known issue in the software for which a fix is already in process.
+***ALL THE INSTRUCTIONS MENTIONED ARE IMPORTANT AND SHOULD BE READ CAREFULLY FOR BETTER UNDERSTANDING OF THE CODE** **NOTE:** If you're trying to run the RollDieDynamic.py script in Chapter 1 and the window does not appear, this is due to a known issue in the software for which a fix is already in process.
 You can instead run the program with

 >`ipython -i RollDieDynamic.py 6000 1`